-The Farm to School Coalition of NC (F2SCNC) wants to honor the tireless dedication of both School Nutrition staff and Educators to meet the nutritional and educational needs of our children during COVID-19 related school closures and acknowledge the financial, logistical, and equity challenges this pandemic has created or magnified.
+In an effort to honor the tireless dedication of both School Nutrition staff and Educators to meet the nutritional and educational needs of our children during COVID-19 related school closures and acknowledge the financial, logistical, and equity challenges this pandemic has created or magnified, the Farm to School Coalition of NC (F2SCNC) has launched Rapid Response funding for farm to school efforts.
 We seek to support schools and School Nutrition Programs in building farm to school capacity, believing that farm to school is a valuable contribution to the health and wellbeing of our kids and our communities.

-We will offer up to 21 LEAs $4,000 in funding to support urgent need and long term capacity building for
+We have provided 18 LEAs with $4,000 in funding to support urgent need and long term capacity building for

 local food purchasing for school meals or student connection to local food/farmers, and/or

 local foods educational programming (gardens, cooking, other education efforts) in ways that increase the skills, knowledge, and connection to local foods for children and their families.

 And we Congratulate all these local teams and look forward to sharing out success stories and learned lessons from their work over the coming months.

 Our application asked three short narrative questions (maximum of 500 words for all three), and should take less than 2 hours to complete.
 We also REQUIRE by Friday at 1pm financial documents be submitted for payment processing.
 Delay in receipt of these financial documents will result in significantly delayed receipt of funds.
 Please either email these documents as directed when you submit your application or have them prepared and ready to send in one email on Friday by 1pm after notification.
 We regret the tight turn around, and wish to make this process as simple and fast as possible.
 If our available funds are not expended, we will consider a second round of applications.
 Send application queries to email@example.com and payment questions to firstname.lastname@example.org.